trek-view/basecamp/_posts/2021-09-03-projection-type-360-photography.md

 published: false
 ---

-**Equirectangular, non-equalangle cubemap, equiangular cubemap, pyramid...**
+**Equirectangular, non-equalangle cubemap, equi-angular cubemap, pyramid...**

 Recently I've been doing a lot of research on 360 video encoding.